Nuu-chah-nulth Tribal Council

 The Nuu-chah-nulth Tribal Council is a First Nations Tribal Council in the Canadian province of British Columbia, located on the west coast of Vancouver Island.
 The organization is based in Port Alberni, British Columbia.

 History

-The Nuu-chah-nulth Tribal Council began as the West Coast Allied Tribes in 1958, but then incorporated as a non-profit society called the West Coast District Society of Indian Chiefs in 1973.
-In 2009, the name was changed to the Nuu-chah-nulth Tribal Council (NTC) (NTC, 2008).
+The different Nuu-chah-nulth tribes share many aspects of their language and cultural traditions.

-The northern boundary of Nuu-chah-nulth territory begins on the west coast of Vancouver Island at Brooks Peninsula and the southern boundary is at Port Renfrew.
-The territory extends inland about halfway across the island to encompass Gold River and Port Alberni.
-There are fourteen tribes that comprise the Nuu-chah-nulth Nations.
-These tribes share many aspects of their culture, language and traditions.
-Each Nation can have several "houses" that are centered on a Ha’wiih (hereditary chief) who is responsible for their Ha’houlthee (chiefly territories) (NTC, 2008).
+Nuu-chah-nulth peoples founded an organization called the West Coast Allied Tribes in 1958.
+In 1973, they incorporated a non-profit society called the West Coast District Society of Indian Chiefs, also known as the West Coast District Council.
+That organization changed its named to the Nuu-chah-nulth Tribal Council in 1979.